openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 When the Verifier has not pre-registered, it may pass its metadata to the Wallet in the Authorization Request.

-No registration response is returned.
-A successful Authorization Response implicitly indicates that the client metadata parameters were accepted.
+A successful Authorization Response implicitly indicates that the Verifier's metadata parameters were accepted.

 #### `client_id` equals `redirect_uri` {#simplest-registration}

 In the simplest option, the Verifier can proceed without registration and set the `client_id` value to the `redirect_uri` value.

-In this case, the Authorization Request cannot be signed and all client metadata parameters MUST be passed using client metadata parameter defined in (#client_metadata_parameters).
+In this case, the Authorization Request cannot be signed and all metadata parameters MUST be passed using `client_metadata` or `client_metadata_uri` parameter defined in (#client_metadata_parameters).

 Below is a non-normative example of a request when `client_id` equals `redirect_uri`.